shadow-WVFB-logo-2015_white

 HB 2374 By Delegate Cooper.
 Bill exempts all-terrain vehicles from sales tax when used for agricultural purposes.
 Sent to House Finance.
 WVFB supports.

-The following bills were introduced during Week 2 (February 17-21) of the 60-day session.
-Those of interest to agricultural producers and rural West Virginians included:
+The following bills were introduced during Week 2 (February 17-21):

 SB 459 By Senator Thorne.
-Bill provides five-year residency requirement for West Virginia citizens to serve on development authority boards.
+Bill provides three-year residency requirement for West Virginia citizens to serve on planning commissions.
 Sent to Government Organization.
+Passed.
+On third reading Full Senate.
+Passed Full Senate.
+Sent to House Government Organization.
 WVFB supports.

 SB 502 By Senator Rucker.
 Bill amends Chapter 7 to specifically authorize floodplain enforcement by county commissioners.
 Sent to Government Organization.
 WVFB opposes, as authorization is already granted in 7-1-3V of the West Virginia Code.

 SB 530 By Senator Rose.
 Bill amends Chapter 37 by prohibiting a designated foreign entity from purchasing real property in West Virginia.
 Bill authorizes West Virginia Attorney General to bring action for injunction relief and possible sale of property purchased by foreign entities.
 Sent to Judiciary.
+(Similar bill HB 2961.)
 WVFB monitoring.

 SB 532 By Senator Clements.
 Bill clarifies the county to which ad valorem taxes should be paid when location of a natural gas well is in a different county.
 Sent to Finance.
+Passed Full Senate.
+Ordered to the House.
+Sent to House Finance.
 (Similar bill HB 2706.)
 WVFB supports.

 SB 546 By Senator Jeffries.
-Bill authorizes county commissions to levy additional excise tax on the privilege of transferring real property for the purpose of funding local economical development.
+Bill authorizes county commissions to levy additional excise tax on the privilege of transferring real property for the purpose of funding local economic development.
 Sent to Government Organization.
+Passed.
+Sent to Finance.
 WVFB opposes.

 HB 2043 By Delegate Burkhammer.
 Bill authorizes use of drones and dogs to track or locate certain wounded game.
 Committee Sub adds protection as critical infrastructure classification of commercial poultry facilities, licensed slaughter facilities, and stockyards.
 Sent to Government Organization.
+On third reading House Calendar.
+Sent to Rules.
+Now on first reading Special Calendar.
+(Similar bill SB 721.)
 WVFB monitoring.

 HB 2386 By Delegate Horst.
 Bill addresses warrantless entry of private land and clarifies procedures for law enforcement to enter private land.
 It also abolishes the “open field doctrine” and surveillance cameras with certain exceptions.
 Sent to Courts.
 (Similar bill HB 2617.)
 WVFB monitoring.